salilab/imp/modules/core/dependency/python-ihm/docs/cross_linkers.rst

 .. data:: dss

-   DSS cross-linker that links a primary amine with another primary amine.
+   DSS cross-linker that links a primary amine with another primary amine (non-water-soluble).

+.. data:: bs3

+   BS3 cross-linker that links a primary amine with another primary amine (water-soluble).

 .. data:: edc